Best daily deals

 What about a DAC?

-A DAC stands for Digital Analog Converter and it essentially takes a collection of ones and zeroes and turns it into audible sound.
+“DAC” stands for Digital Analog Converter and it essentially takes a collection of ones and zeroes and turns it into audible sound.
 Most digital devices that play music (your smartphone, a CD player) have DACs inside of them, and these days, they generally work fine.
-The only reason you would need to buy one separately is if your device is producing unwanted noise or is incompatible with and unable to play the high bitrate of your files.
-Many of the best headphone amps are combined with DACs, in order to amplify the new analog signal produced by the DAC.
-If you already have an analog signal produced by an internal DAC, the DAC within the amp might go unused.
+The only reason you would need to buy one separately is if your device produces unwanted noise or is incompatible with and unable to play the high bitrate of your files.
+Many of the easiest-to-use headphone amps are combined with DACs, in order to amplify the new analog signal sent to your headphones.

 Should you get audiophile cables?